MA Person-Centred Experiential Counselling and Psychotherapy Practice

 Teaching takes place on a Tuesday and Wednesday from 1.30pm-6pm with occasional attendance required at weekends.
 You can view an example timetable but please note this is subject to change.

 Assessments include written essays, case studies, presentations and a portfolio.
 Find out more about our Experiential Learning Methods.

-There are two specialist pathways to gain the MA Person-Centred Experiential Counselling and Psychotherapy - Adults Across the Lifespan or Children and Young People.
+There are two specialist pathways to gain on the Person-Centred Experiential Counselling and Psychotherapy MA course: Adults Across the Lifespan or Children and Young People.

 On qualifying you are eligible to join the Counselling and Psychotherapy Associates (CAPA), University of Nottingham, whilst building up your hours of practice.
 On reaching accredited status, full membership as an Associate is conferred.